Tyrfing And Gram: Two Magical Swords And Hervor’s Death In Norse Mythology

 According to a Norse legend, a dwarf named Fafner killed his father so he could steal a huge, valuable gold treasure.
 Fafner was later changed into a dragon.
 His brother Regin was furious and sought revenge.

 Together with a young boy named Sigurd, he located the hiding place of the stolen treasure.
-Regin forged a very strong sword so he could kill the dragon and get back the treasure.
+Regin forged a strong sword to kill the dragon and reclaim the treasure.
 He named the sword Gram and killed the dragon with it.

 Written by - Ellen Lloyd – AncientPages.com